TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

-\begin{itemize} [topsep=5pt, leftmargin=1em] \item \textbf{Lookup} tasks are foundational in table-based reasoning.
+\begin{itemize} [topsep=5pt, leftmargin=1em] \item \textit{Lookup} tasks are foundational in table-based reasoning.
 They require the model to locate and extract specific information from tables.
-We design two tasks in this category: \begin{itemize} \item[$\circ$] \textbf{Entity lookup}: this task involves retrieving a specific value in the table based on given conditions.
-For instance, in Figure \ref{fig:formation}, a question like ``What is the description of air carrier 20398?" requires the LLM to locate the relevant row in the ``Air\_carriers" table and extract the corresponding ``Description" value.
-In Multi-Table scenarios, such queries often require cross-referencing rows across different tables, adding complexity to the task.

-\item[$\circ$] \textbf{Top selection:} This task focuses on identifying key elements or the ``top" entities in a table based on a specific criterion.
-For example, in Figure \ref{fig:formation}, a question like ``Which airport lands the most flights starting from Chicago, IL: Chicago O'Hare International?" requires the model to perform several steps: first, identify the ``Code" of the specified airport (``ORD").
-Next, count the flights landing at various airports originating from ``ORD."
-Finally, the model must determine the ``Description" of the airport(s) with the highest count.
-In cases of multi-tables, multiple elements may share the same ``top" rank, requiring the model to apply precise filtering and selection techniques. \end{itemize}
+We design two tasks in this category: